 This series provides examples of:

 Accidental Marriage: Hamil thought the religious ritual he performed meant he's married to Ashtarte.
-Tart didn't.
+Tarte didn't.
 Not that she's complaining.

 Of 7 female characters in the Character Introduction, 4 are front line fighters.
 This is higher than the percentage of male front line fighters to supportnote 50%, although that depends on how one wants to count Daphnis.

-Hamil and Tart takes turns declaring their love for each other as Melqart'sBlood Lust begins to take over Hamil.
+Hamil and Tarte takes turns declaring their love for each other as Melqart'sBlood Lust begins to take over Hamil.